Language-Research-Technology/rrkive-website/content/fundamentals/workspaces-vs-repositories/index.md

- not a DIY manual for researchers - to implement a system that supports CARE and FAIR research requires development of infrastructure.
-They
+These principles are not a DIY manual that can be simply adopted by researchers - to implement a system that supports CARE and FAIR research requires development of infrastructure and a governance frameworks.
+The RRKive principles and website are aimed at those undertaking these substantials tasks.